Meharab/Autonomous-Onchain-Risk-Sentinel/ReadME.md

 All orchestrated through Chainlink Runtime Environment workflows.

 ## 0. System Overview
+# Architecture of the **Autonomous Risk Sentinel Protocol**.

+## System Overview

-The system is a closed-loop risk control framework composed of three primary layers:
+From the first principles, this system is a **closed-loop risk control framework** for a DeFi protocol; composed of three primary layers:

 1. **Blockchain Layer** – Deterministic state machine and enforcement logic
 2. **CRE Orchestration Layer** – Offchain risk computation and decision execution